gabrielmendes98/dev-connect/README.md

 - Domain Driven Design (DDD)
 - Testing
 - Data validation
+  - Added an adapted version of Notification pattern

 In the future, maybe I will include some more things, like: